2014 Award given to Hope One World by the Department of Education, Ugu District, KwaZulu Natal, South Africa

 The College has learned too.
 Procedures have been evolved for the selection of tutors and students; for the briefing and preparation of both to enable them to work effectively in an new environment, and for the support and de-briefing of participants.
 It has learned how to run a charity [Hope One World] within the formal structures of an institution and how best to collaborate with a partner charity [SOS Children’s Villages UK] working in the refugee field.
 It has developed teaching materials and integrated them into teacher education courses in Britain.
 All these lessons are now being shared with other institutions and will be applied to new projects in Nigeria, Sri Lanka and Vietnam.

 Citation: This is a model example of international outreach transforming the circumstances of a refugee community abroad and bringing added value to other courses and students at home and a special morale for the institution.
 Its effective innovations are transferable to other communities abroad.

-In celebration of 150 years in Britain in 1995 the Sisters of Notre Dame presented HOW with the St. Julie Award in recognition of HOW’s educational work with communities in developing countries.
-At the time, Liverpool Hope University was known as Liverpool Institute of Higher Education (L.I.H.E.) and Hope One World was known as the Third World Group.
+A celebration of 150 years in Britain in 1995 the Sisters of Notre Dame presented HOW with the St. Julie Award in recognition of HOW’s educational work with communities in developing countries.
+At the time, Liverpool Hope University was known as Liverpool Institute of Higher Education (L.I.H.E.) and Hope One World was known as the Third World Group